JamesRandall/Simple-Paging-Grid/README.md

 ## Cell Templates

-As indicated in the table above you can customize cell output by using Mustache to render your data - for example to include hyperlinks.
-You do this using the cellTemplates property which is an array of Mustache templates.
-The view model supplied to Mustache is the current row of data.
+As indicated in the table above you can customize cell output by using Handlebars to render your data - for example to include hyperlinks.
+You do this using the cellTemplates property which is an array of Handlebars templates.
+The view model supplied to Handlebars is the current row of data.
 Below is an example of using cell templates to include hyperlinks and the word "units" after the quantity.

     $(document).ready(function() {
         $("#exampleGrid").simplePagingGrid({